SideWaysDani/Terraform-for-MWAA-deployment-3/README.md

-# Terraform-for-MWAA-deployment
+# Terraform-for-MWAA-deployment - 2
-Terraform For Managed Workflows for Apache Airflow (MWAA) deployment
+Terraform For Managed Workflows for Apache Airflow (MWAA) deployment for use of 2nd azure devops pipleine for 2nd group of dags

    ✅ Deployment examples can be found under [examples](https://github.com/aws-ia/terraform-aws-mwaa/tree/main/examples) folder.